What to Wear Cycling in 18°C in the rain

 What should I wear cycling in 18°C in the rain?

-At 18°C in the rain, we recommend: Cycling Cap, Clear Lenses, Long-Sleeve Jersey, Light Base Layer, Waterproof Jacket, Light Gloves, Bib Shorts, Knee Warmers, Cycling Socks, Toe Covers, Overshoes.
-Time for long sleeves and knee protection.
-A gilet is essential for descents.
+At 18°C in the rain, we recommend: Helmet, Cycling Cap, Clear Lenses, Short-Sleeve Jersey, Light Base Layer, Arm Warmers, Waterproof Jacket, Light Gloves, Bib Shorts, Knee Warmers, Cycling Socks, Overshoes.
+Noticeably cooler.
+Knee warmers and full-finger gloves take the edge off.

 What does 18°C feel like on a bike?

-On a bike at 18°C, the "Ride Feel" temperature is approximately 13°C due to wind chill from your cycling speed.
-Noticeably cool on the bike.
-Long sleeves and knee coverage recommended.
+On a bike at 18°C, the "Ride Feel" temperature is approximately 14°C due to wind chill from your cycling speed.
+Noticeably cooler.
+Knee warmers and full-finger gloves take the edge off.

 Do I need a jacket cycling in 18°C?